-It’s 2019, and playing a video game is no longer limited to popping a disc in your console and pressing the power button.
-Instead, we now have digital downloads and more recently, game-streaming services that let you instantly begin playing the latest titles without having to install anything or make an a la carte purchase.
+It’s 2020, and playing a video game is no longer limited to popping a disc in your console and pressing the power button.
+Instead, we now have digital downloads and, more recently, game-streaming services that let you instantly begin playing the latest titles without having to install anything or make an à la carte purchase.

-Two of the biggest upcoming game-streaming services — Google Stadia and Microsoft’s Project xCloud — are on the horizon, and both promise unprecedented freedom and ease-of-use for players.
-They’re sure to offer each other competition, but when it comes down to Google Stadia vs. Project xCloud, which is shaping up to be the more impressive service?
+Two of the biggest game-streaming services — Google Stadia and Microsoft’s xCloud — are both in their infancy, and each promises unprecedented freedom and ease of use for players.
+They’re sure to offer each other competition, but when it comes down to Google Stadia versus xCloud, which is shaping up to be the more impressive service?
 Here’s what we know about them so far.

-There will be no dedicated console or box needed to play games on either Google Stadia or Project xCloud, but the two services won’t work identically, either.
+There is no dedicated console or box needed to play games on either Google Stadia or Project xCloud, but the two services don’t work identically, either.
 Depending on the systems you own, one could seem like the better choice, especially if you have a preference in the games you play.

-Project xCloud doesn’t look to offer quite this level of seamlessness, but because the technology is built on the existing Xbox infrastructure, you will be able to carry all of your cloud saves and data across the devices you use for xCloud and your other Xbox games.
+Microsoft’s xCloud doesn’t look to offer quite this level of seamlessness, but because the technology is built on the existing Xbox infrastructure, you will be able to carry all of your cloud saves and data across the devices you use for xCloud and your other Xbox games.
 If you play a game on your Xbox One at home and then leave for a week, you should be able to enjoy it via streaming from your phone while you’re gone.
 This is where one of xCloud’s other advantages comes into play — you will be able to use your own Xbox console as a server to stream games.
 This includes all of the games you have purchased for your Xbox, and you can do this without paying a subscription fee.

 Google Stadia’s freedom-of-choice approach continues for the controllers the platform will use.
 You are free to use several different popular game controllers you already own, including the PlayStation 4’s DualShock 4 and Microsoft’s own Xbox One controller and Xbox Adaptive Controller.
 Mouse and keyboard are also supported.

 However, for more platform-specific interactivity, you can use the Google Stadia controller.
-In terms of form factor, it’s somewhere between the Xbox and PlayStation options, with similar face button and stick layout, and comes with a share button.
+In terms of form factor, it’s somewhere between the Xbox and PlayStation controller, with similar face button and stick layout, and comes with a share button.
 It also includes a Google Assistant button which allows you to speak into a microphone and get tips for your games on the fly.
-The Google Stadia controller will be connected to the platform via Wi-Fi (instead of Bluetooth) and will set you back $69.99.
+The Google Stadia controller is connected to the platform via Wi-Fi (instead of Bluetooth) and will set you back $69.99.

-Project xCloud works a little bit differently.
+xCloud works a little bit differently.
 Using a Bluetooth connection, you can pair a standard Xbox One controller with your device of choice and play the games using the same control scheme you would have on your Xbox console — in demonstrations, the controller is mounted to a phone to do this.
 However, games will also have specially-designed touch control interfaces for those who don’t want to carry a controller with them.
 We saw Sea of Thieves using this input type during a demonstration, and it mapped actions to virtual buttons on the screen.
 You will even be able to use a DualShock 4 controller to play Xbox games if you’re a maniac.

 Google and Microsoft are not promising the same streaming quality on their services, at least when it comes to resolution.
 This is hardly surprising, as Microsoft’s Xbox consoles continue to be its go-to destination for 4K and HDR gaming.

-Google Stadia supports 4K gaming with HDR and 60 frames per second, and will lower down to 720p resolution for those with slower internet speeds.
+Google Stadia supports 4K gaming with HDR and 60 frames per second and will lower down to 720p resolution for those with slower internet speeds.
 In the future, it could get up to 8K resolution and 120 frames per second, but that might not be for quite some time.
 The GPU Google is using in its data centers allow for up to 10.7 TFLOPS of power, which is nearly double what the Xbox One X is capable of.
 To run games at 4K, players will need 35 Mbps or higher in internet speed.
-During our tests of Project Stream, we found the quality of Assassin’s Creed Odyssey to be good, but not as impressive as if it had been running on a console.
+During our tests of Google Stadia, we found the quality of Assassin’s Creed Odyssey to be good, but not as impressive as if it had been running on a console.

 Additionally, Product Manager Khaled Abdel Rahman addressed latency concerns with Stadia at Google I/O, saying the team has weekly research sessions in addition to wider scale testing.
 The team is focused on trying to find a balance that works with the many inconsistent factors in each player’s situation.

 Microsoft has not shared specifics regarding resolution targets for xCloud, but it will be leveraging its own 54 Azure data center regions to power the service.
 Considering the service is set to launch for Android in less than a month, it’s concerning that Microsoft hasn’t clearly outlined its visual targets — which could be a sign that it won’t look as good as its competitors, at least at launch.
 Because of the local Bluetooth connectivity, and assuming the service has low latency, it should provide players with an experience comparable to what they get on the Xbox One or PC, but at this points it’s still unclear.

 What players might not get, however, is an experience on par with the upcoming PlayStation and Xbox systems.
-According to 3D Realms VP Frederik Schreiber, the PS5 and Xbox “Anaconda” systems will be far more powerful than Stadia in particular.
+According to 3D Realms VP Frederik Schreiber, the PS5 and Xbox Series X systems will be far more powerful than Stadia in particular.
 We already know the PS5 and Xbox Series X will have built-in 8K support, which is already leaps and bounds ahead of what Stadia can do, currently.
-Plus, each of the next-generation systems will feature ray tracing and 8K resolution already, it seems likely that it is.
+Plus, each of the next-generation systems will feature ray tracing and support up to 120fps.

-Google Stadia will have several third-party games available when it launches.
-Among these are multiple Ubisoft games like Trials Rising, as well as Doom Eternal from Bethesda.
+Google Stadia has several third-party games available at the moment, with hundreds coming in throughout the rest of 2020 and beyond.
 Developers can sign up to apply for Stadia development on the official developer website.
-Stadia will support multiple game engines, including popular choices like Unreal and Unity.
+Stadia supports multiple game engines, including popular choices like Unreal and Unity.

-Project xCloud won’t be getting exclusive games, at least not ones that aren’t also available on Xbox consoles and PC.
+xCloud won’t be getting exclusive games, at least not ones that aren’t also available on Xbox consoles and PC.
 This means you’ll be able to enjoy the same games as someone playing Xbox games on a console or PC and vice versa.
 If you are choosing a service based on which will offer you more unique experiences, Google Stadia looks to be the early winner here, assuming you aren’t looking to play Xbox games.
 Though, many of Xbox’s games — especially the exclusive ones — are ones you won’t want to miss.

-That said, Microsoft is bolstering its first-party game development studios, with recent acquisitions of Obsidian Entertainment, Ninja Theory, Compulsion Games, and Playground Games, as well as the establishment of The Initiative.
+With that in mind, Microsoft is bolstering its first-party game development studios, with recent acquisitions of Obsidian Entertainment, Ninja Theory, Compulsion Games, and Playground Games, as well as the establishment of The Initiative.
 We will not see the fruits of these studios’ labor quite yet, but it points to exciting possibilities in a few years.
 The platform will launch with more than 100 games, including games not found on Stadia like Devil May Cry 5 and Halo Wars 2.